Bricktech2000/Notes/notes/self-taught software engineer.md

 online visibility is very important for [[self-taught software engineer]]s

-- [x] have an up-to-date Linkedin profile
+- [x] have an up-to-date LinkedIn profile
-- [x] upload all work to Github and keep it well documented
+- [x] upload all work to GitHub and keep it well documented
 - [x] write articles, tutorials, videos...

 ## learning